oklog/oklog/DESIGN.md

 Compaction serves two purposes: deduplication of records, and de-overlapping of segments.
 Duplication of records can occur during failures e.g. network partitions.
 But segments will regularly and naturally overlap.

-Consider 3 overlapping segments on a given query node.
+Consider 3 overlapping segment files on a given query node.

 ```
 t0             t1